Juoelenis/Hpa-Progress-Plexus/README.md

 ## HPA Progress Plexus

-**HPA Progress Plexus** is a forward-thinking project aimed at redefining the modern intranet experience.
-Designed as a powerful alternative to traditional intranet solutions, it combines seamless internal networking with advanced NAT (Network Attached Translations) features to create a more connected, secure, and efficient digital environment for teams, organizations, and individuals.
+**HPA Progress Plexus** is a Project aiing at Making an Accessible Internet Alternative for Homes Schools And individuals for different use cases.

 ---

 ### 🚀 Key Features

-* **Enhanced Intranet Functionality**: Streamlined communication, collaboration, and content sharing.
+* **Enhanced Intranet Functionality**: Streamlined communication, Web Integration, and content sharing.
-* **Advanced NAS Capabilities**: Reliable, scalable, and user-friendly internal file storage and sharing.
+* **Advanced NAT Capabilities**: Reliable, Functional, and user-friendly internal intraenet alternative.
 * **Secure & Private**: Built-in security features for intranet-only data access and user permissions.
 * **Modular & Extensible**: Built to support plug-ins, integrations, and future improvements.
 * **Open-Source**: Community-driven with transparent development and improvement.